agiacalone/cecs-478-lab-pgp-new/README.md

 16. Enjoy your favorite beverage, as you are done!

 ## Deliverables
 Your final commit and push with the files `public_key.asc`, `message_to_student.asc`, `secret_message_response.asc` and the final `verdicts.json` in the root directory (along with the files already included with the repository) is your submission.
 Don't place your files in any subfolders or subdirectories.
+Also, do not compress your files.